jwlodek/py_cui/docs/DocstringGenerated/Renderer.md

  Return Variable  | Type  | Doc
 -----|----------|-----
- render_text  |  str | The text shortened to fit within given space
+ render_text  |  str # to be checked, returns a List of [int,str] | The text shortened to fit within given space